Censorship in the United Kingdom: Internet

 In addition to Internet filtering, the UK also prosecutes those who are alleged to be violating hate speech laws online.
 In particular, the Communications Act 2003 outlaws the act of sending "by means of a public electronic communications network a message or other matter that is grossly offensive or of an indecent, obscene or menacing character".
 In 2017 Alison Saunders, the Director of Public Prosecutions, announced the allocation of additional resources for enforcing it and the intent to treat online speech as equivalent to a conversation in person.
 In 2018 the Sentencing Council began deliberating on whether to increase the maximum sentence for suspects with many social media followers.
 Digital secretary Margot James also outlined a plan to increase government regulation of social networks with possible penalties including 4% of the firm's global turnover.
 Culture secretary Matt Hancock elaborated on this plan and likened it to the controversial German law NetzDG.
 After the refusal by ten technology companies to send representatives to a meeting he held, he stated that this gave him "a big impetus to drive these proposals to legislate through".

 As of 2017, it was estimated that nine people per day were being arrested for online speech within the UK, with five leading to convictions.
 In February 2021 a Scottish man from Lanark was arrested and subsequently convicted for an "offensive tweet" insulting the recently deceased Second World War veteran Sir Thomas Moore, which read: "The only good Brit soldier is a deed one, burn auld fella buuuuurn".
 In September 2024 the American billionaire businessman Elon Musk wrote: "I don't think anyone should go to the UK when they're releasing convicted pedophiles in order to imprison people for social media posts", after apparently being "shunned" from a UK summit that year.
-In November 2024 the former prime minister Boris Johnson wrote on Twitter, in regards to a journalist being visited by police for a tweet: "This is appalling.
+In November 2024 the former prime minister Boris Johnson wrote on Twitter, in regard to a journalist being visited by police for a tweet: "This is appalling.
 How can Starmer's Britain lecture other countries about free speech when an innocent journalist gets a knock on the door – for a tweet?
 Our police have their hands full of burglaries and violent crime.
 They are being forced to behave like a woke Securitate – and it has to stop."
 In 2024 a man from Carlisle was imprisoned after posting three images on Facebook which included men of South Asian appearance, one of which showed the men wielding knives, with the captions "Coming to a town near you" and "When it's on your turf, then what?".
 In another incident reported on in 2024 a black woman from London was charged with using racial slurs on Twitter in 2023, writing: "I’m so p***** off let me get my hands on that f**** n***a".
 The charges were later dropped.

+In 2023, 12,183 people were arrested for speech-related offenses in England and Wales.
+Critics have noted that this is significantly higher than Russia's 882 speech-related offense arrests in the same year.